raspberrypi/usbboot/secure-boot-recovery/README.md

    requires secure-boot mode and prevents downgrades to bootloader versions that
     don't support secure boot.

- ** DO NOT SET THIS `revoke_devkey` UNTIL THE BOOTLOADER IS SIGNED WITH THE SECURE BOOT KEY.
-IT WILL PREVENT THE PI FROM BOOTING.**

 ## Disabling VideoCore JTAG

 VideoCore JTAG may be permentantly disabled by setting `program_jtag_lock` in